 At the same time, on larger sites, you also need the large herbivores to compete with the scrub and keep the landscape dynamic.
 A small army of Exmoor ponies or old English Longhorns, for example, are the oldest scrub managers of all.

-Who would most like to see reading Rebirding?
+Who would you most like to see reading Rebirding?

 There is an inherent risk with conservation that we become part of a closed conversation.
 Outside of that conversation, nature continues to vanish.